-- a.
-A Certified Hazardous Materials Manager (CHMM) is a professional who has demonstrated, through education, experience, and examination, the ability to identify and assess the risks of hazardous materials, mitigate, or eliminate those risks, and manage their impact on human health and the environment.
+The Certified Hazardous Materials Manager® (CHMM®) is a professional who has demonstrated, through education, experience, and examination, the ability to identify and assess the risks of hazardous materials, mitigate, or eliminate those risks, and manage their impact on human health and the environment.
 A CHMM provides proper controls for material handling, transportation, and security throughout the life cycle of hazardous materials, from design and production through storage, recycling, and ultimate disposal.
 They apply scientific knowledge, engineering technologies, and best management practices in compliance with U.S. regulatory requirements.
-We illustrate the hazard mitigation and risk management knowledge, skills, and abilities of the CHMM by including the CHMM blueprint in Attachment Three. - b.
+We illustrate the workplace safety and risk management knowledge, skills, and abilities of the CHMM by including the CHMM blueprint in Attachment Three.

 The CHMM is accredited by the Council on Engineering and Scientific Specialty Boards [CESB], and by the American National Standards Institute [ANSI].
 The measure of the quality and strength of a certification program is to evaluate its accreditation status.
 Accreditation is a form of certification for the certifying organization, requiring conformance with strict standards of validity, reliability, and impartiality.
 A key feature of IHMM credentialing programs, accreditation is essential because of the nature of work performed by IHMM certificants.
-The handling and management of hazardous materials and the transport of dangerous goods are governed by model regulations published by the US Environmental Protection Agency, US Department of Transportation, the U.S. Department of Labor, the Occupational Safety and Health Administration, as well as by safety industry best practices regulations.
+The handling and management of hazardous materials and the transport of dangerous goods are governed by model regulations published by the US Environmental Protection Agency, US Department of Transportation, the U.S. Department of Labor, the Occupational Safety and Health Administration, as well as by the safety industry best practices regulations.
 Accredited credentials allow professionals to not only gain knowledge to use and implement these regulations but to be recognized for their competency to properly manage and perform the functions of the profession.
-We applaud USACE for recognizing excellence in professional credentials such as the CHMM, and further, encourage the recognition of strongly accredited credentials as performed by CESB and ANSI. - c.
-Furthermore, under federal regulation 40 CFR § 312.10, the United States Environmental Protection Agency defines the IHMM CHMM as an "Environmental Professional." - d.
-Recertification of Credentials.
-After recognizing the strength of the content of the credential, and then its accreditation comes the requirements imposed by the certification body for the periodic recertification of the credential.
-IHMM requires that the CHMM holder recertifies their competency to continue to hold the credential every 5 years based on the contents of the certification blueprint.
-This ensures USACE and every public and private sector entity that relies on the professionals who hold the CHMM that they are constantly upgrading their skills, knowledge, and abilities in their communities of practice.
-We strongly recommend that the USACE rely on professional credentials that require recertification based on the certification blueprint at least every 5 years.